bbathe/bbathe.github.io/content/posts/standing-up-this-site.md

   - papermod
 ---

-I wanted a home for my DXpedition stories that was:
+I wanted a home for my amateur radio stories that was:

 - Fast and simple
 - Text-first, with a few photos